Objecter::_send_op unnecessarily constructs costly hobject_t

 bw ( KiB/s): min=158688, max=165488, per=100.00%, avg=162691.57, stdev=1706.77, samples=30 iops : min=39672, max=41372, avg=40672.87, stdev=426.71, samples=30

-#6 Updated by Jason Dillaman about 1 year ago
+#6 Updated by Jason Dillaman over 1 year ago

 ...
 I should also note that in unrelated "perf record" sessions for the "debug ms = 0/1" performance depredations, you could see a decent hit just in "hobject_t::operator<<" where it default constructs itself to test if it's the minimum